Claimant count

 Download as a PDF

-The claimant count dataset is a monthly estiimate from the Office for National Statistics of people claiming benefits because they are seeking work.
+The claimant count dataset is a monthly estimate from the Office for National Statistics of people claiming benefits because they are seeking work.
 It gives indications of local levels of unemployment that are more timely than the official unemployment rate and has data for smaller areas.
 It is described as an experimental dataset as the methodology is evolving.

 Rules about who can claim these benefits can change and comparisons of rates over time should take such changes unto account.
 Some claimants are not unemployed but are low paid workers required to seek a new job to be eligible for the benefit.
 Not everyone who stops claiming these benefits moves into employment, some people become economically inactive and are no longer eligible.

-The latest claimant count data was released on 21st January 2025 and included data up to and including December 2024.
+The latest claimant count data was released on 20th March 2025 and included data up to and including February 2025.

 North East claimants

-North East total (Dec 2024)
+North East total (Feb 2025)

-Down by 450 from
+up by 1,655 from

 compared to a year earlier

-Latest total up by 5.8%
+latest total up by 5.2%

 compared to the same month, pre-COVID

-Down by 7.2% from the
+down by 9.6% from the

 North East claimant count, latest six years